google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 ### Add Section 3

-The final section is a simple table that is used to show specific product stats about the project.
+The final section is a simple table that is used to show specific product stats about the product.

 {% include_code _code/addcontent.html section3 %}